White, Poeltl help Spurs top shorthanded Jazz

 Lonnie Walker IV and Rudy Gay added 14 points for the Spurs.
 DeMar DeRozan hit for 13 and Dejounte Murray scored 11 for San Antonio.
 Jordan Clarkson scored 24 points off the bench for the Jazz, with Tony Bradley adding 15 points and 11 rebounds, Miye Oni and Emmanuel Mudiay contributing 14 points each, and Joe Ingles pumping in 12.

-Utah (43-26) is fell into a tie for fifth place with Oklahoma City in the Western Conference, a half-game behind Houston for fourth with three games to play.
+Utah (43-26) is fifth in the Western Conference, a half-game behind Houston for fourth with three games to play.
 The Spurs led 60-50 by halftime by outshooting the Jazz 50 percent to 40.9 percent over the first two quarters.
 White paced the San Antonio with 12 points, with Poeltl scoring 11 points and taking six rebounds in the first half.

 Clarkson's 17 points off the bench led all scorers while Ingles had 12 in the half for the Jazz.
 San Antonio never wavered in the third quarter, again building its lead to as many as 16 points on the way to a 96-84 advantage heading into the final 12 minutes.